|Location||55 km by road south of Chibougamau, QC|

 The anorthositic sequence hosts the copper mineralized shear (approximately N-S, dipping 70° west) which extends from surface down to 1,300 meters vertically (open) and 1,000 meters along strike.
 Mineralization consists mostly of pyrite and chalcopyrite with sporadic pyrrhotite.
 The alteration is characterized by sericitization and intense chloritization in proximity to the mineralization and within the shear in general.
 The ore body is bisected by the regional Gabbro Isle dyke, a large north-south striking diorite dyke dipping sub-vertical.
 There are numerous conjugate and parallel mineralized structures beyond the main shear that remain to be drill tested.

-The deposit consists of four main mineralized veins (subparallel Main Vein 1 and Main Vein 2 above the dyke, Main Vein below the dyke, and Lower Deep Vein) that make up the bulk of the deposit, and four other parallel smaller veins (West Veins and East Vein).
+The deposit consists of three main mineralized veins (subparallel Main Vein 1 and Main Vein 2 above the dyke, and Main Vein below the dyke) that make up the bulk of the deposit, and four other parallel smaller veins (West Veins and East Vein).
 The Main Vein below the dyke is the continuation of the mineralization above in Main Vein 1 and 2, but as the name implies, it is located below the Gabbro Isle dyke and dips 80° towards the west.
-The Lower Deep Vein is a deeper lens in the same shear, with the same general orientation as the other veins, dipping 65° west.
-The current drilling program is successfully demonstrating continuity between the Main Vein below the dyke and the Lower Deep Vein (assays are pending).
+Recent drilling results have successfully demonstrated that the Lowe Deep Lens is connected to and is part of the Main Vein below the dyke .
 This part of the deposit has limited strike extension and remains open down plunge.
 Identified and drilled in 2020 and 2021, the West Veins are three parallel veins located 60 meters to 100 meters below surface and located approximately 400 meters west of the Main Vein 1 and 2.
 They are sub-vertical and range in thickness from 0.5 meter to 3.0 meters.
 The mineralized structure hosting these veins extends for hundreds of meters along strike and still remains sparsely drilled.
 A new parallel vein (East Vein) was identified 200 meters to the east of the Main Vein above the dyke.
 Both the West and East Veins are open along strike and at depth.

 In general, the mineralization ranges in thickness from 0.4 meter to over 20 meters (all eight veins have been modelled with a two meter minimum true thickness).